-The Bonds will be dated June 1, 2021, with interest payable on September 1, 2021 (three-month interest payment), and on each March 1 and September 1 thereafter (each an "Interest Payment Date") until the earlier of maturity or redemption.
-Interest on the Bonds initially accrues from June 1, 2021, and thereafter, from the most recent Interest Payment Date.
-An aggregate of \$6,075,000 of the Series 2021A Bonds are issued as serial bonds maturing on September 1 in each of the years 2021 through 2030, inclusive, and 2038 through 2040, inclusive, in the principal amounts set forth on the inside cover page of this Official Statement. \$220,000 of the Series 2021A Bonds are issued as term bonds maturing on September 1, 2037 (collectively, the "2021A Term Bonds").
-An aggregate of \$1,380,000 of the Series 2021B Bonds are issued as serial bonds maturing on September 1 in each of the years 2021 through 2030, inclusive, 2039 and 2040, in the principal amounts set forth on the inside cover page of this Official Statement.
-An aggregate of \$915,000 of the Series 2021B Bonds are issued as term bonds maturing on September 1 in each of the years 2034 and 2038 (collectively, the "2021B Term Bonds"), in the principal amounts set forth on the inside cover page of this Official Statement.
-The Series 2021A Term Bonds and the Series 2021B Term Bonds are collectively referred to herein as the "Term Bonds."
+The Bonds will be dated October 1, 2021, with interest payable on March 1, 2022, and on each September 1 and March 1 thereafter (each an "Interest Payment Date") until the earlier of maturity or redemption.
+Interest on the Bonds initially accrues from the Date of Delivery, and thereafter, from the most recent Interest Payment Date. \$1,215,000 of the Bonds are issued as serial bonds maturing on September 1 in each of the years 2024 through 2030, inclusive, 2039 and 2040, in the respective principal amounts set forth on the inside cover page of this Official Statement under the heading "MATURITY SCHEDULE."
+An aggregate of \$2,025,000 of the Bonds are issued as term bonds maturing on September 1 in each of the years 2038, 2044 and 2048, in the respective principal amounts set forth on the inside cover page of this Official Statement under the heading "MATURITY SCHEDULE" (collectively, the "Term Bonds").
 The Bonds are issued in fully registered form only in denominations of \$5,000 or any integral multiple of \$5,000 for any one maturity.
 The Bonds will be registered and delivered only to The Depository Trust Company, New York, New York ("DTC"), in its nominee name of Cede & Co., pursuant to the book-entry system described herein ("Registered Owners").
 No physical delivery of the Bonds will be made to the purchasers thereof.
 See "BOOK-ENTRY-ONLY SYSTEM."
 Interest calculations are based upon a three hundred sixty (360) day year comprised of twelve (12) thirty (30) day months.